jigo-ai-team/DocusignExport/README.md

 ﻿

-## Introduction

-This repo is a Python 3 application that supports the following authentication workflows:

-* Authentication with Docusign via [Authorization Code Grant](https://developers.docusign.com/platform/auth/authcode).
-When the token expires, the user is asked to re-authenticate.
-The refresh token is not used.

 ## Installation

 ### Prerequisites

-1. A free [Docusign developer account](https://go.docusign.com/o/sandbox/); create one if you don't already have one.
+1. Please get a free [Docusign developer account](https://go.docusign.com/o/sandbox/) if you don't already have one.
-2. Docusign app and integration key that is configured to use either [Authorization Code Grant](https://developers.docusign.com/platform/auth/authcode/)
+2. Docusign app and integration key that is configured to use [Authorization Code Grant](https://developers.docusign.com/platform/auth/authcode/)

    For authentication flows: